-Unless you want to build a real estate investing business and spend a significant amount of your time managing it like a real business, then I recommend you avoid investing in real estate.
+Unless we want to build a real estate investing business and spend a significant amount of our time managing it like a real business, then I say we avoid investing in real estate.

 There’s a concept in personal finance popularized years ago called the 4% rule.
-If you can live off 4% of your investments in a 50/50 stock/bond portfolio, you can live off that fixed pool of money for a long time (30+ years, if not indefinitely).
+If you spend an amount equal to less than 4% of your investments in a 50/50 stock/bond portfolio annually, you can likely live off that fixed pool of money for a long time (30+ years, if not indefinitely).

 For example, if you have a million dollars saved, half in stocks, half in Treasury bonds, as long as you don’t spend more than $40,000 per year (4%) you never have to make another dime for likely the rest of your life.

 While the details are debated, the message is clear: If you save enough money and live off a conservative amount relative to your savings, you can be financially free for life.

 Warren Buffet advocates a 90% stock, 10% short-term government bonds portfolio for people who aren’t full-time investors (nearly all of us).